typhomnt/Website/content/post/raymarching_intro.md

 	}

 Lets detail the rayMarch function then.
 We first declare a maximum number of iteration step, defining how many times we can advance in the same ray.
-Indeed passed this number or a maximum travel distance we consider that the nothing is to be intersected by the ray.
-Elsewise, at step $i$ we define the currect point on the ray as $p = r.ro + depth * r.rd$, $depth$ playing the role of our parameter $t$ as explained above.
-We then compute the scene SDF, composed of one or several primitive surfaces like spheres, planes and boxes, at point $p$.
+Indeed passed this number or a maximum travel distance we consider that nothing is to be intersected by the ray.
+Elsewise, at step $i$ we define the current point on the ray as $p = r.ro + depth * r.rd$, $depth$ playing the role of our parameter $t$ as explained above.
+We then compute the scene SDF, at point $p$, composed of one or several primitive surfaces like spheres, planes and boxes.
 This function returns the distance to the closest surface at point $p$.
-If this distance is lower than a given epsilon ($march_accuracy$) or negative we consider that the current $p$ is the intersection point with the scene, else we continue to iterate over the ray and either increase $depth$ by the closest distance (Spherical Marching) or by a fixed amount.
+If this distance is lower than a given epsilon ($march accuracy$) or negative we consider that the current $p$ is the intersection point with the scene, else we continue to iterate over the ray and either increase $depth$ by the closest distance (Spherical Marching) or by a fixed amount.

 	ISObj rayMarch(in Ray r)
 	{